FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 Just as with forcefields, DFT is mostly determined by the choice of kernel, i.e. density functional.

 Hybrid functionals are the norm for organic systems and the most popular in solid state by far are HSE06 and HSE03.
-By now, you probably have a good instinct of where to find them in the side menu (under "DFT").
+By now, you probably have a good instinct of where to find them in the side menu (under "DFT"), but let us stick with the search bar for practice.
 Perform an **equality query** for **"HSE03" and "HSE06"** each.
 Both are very prominent hybrids in solid state.